vitaly-t/iter-ops/benchmarks/README.md

 ![image](https://user-images.githubusercontent.com/5108906/146110938-246e612a-8e38-45f4-bf85-c10e2e100fc7.png)

-* Testing against `rxjs` synchronous pipeline - we get ~2.3x times better performance
+* Testing against `rxjs` synchronous pipeline - we get ~2.5x times better performance
 * Testing against `rxjs` with a single empty subscription - we get ~4.9x better performance

 ![image](https://user-images.githubusercontent.com/5108906/146110969-d436a200-4f94-4a20-9336-8db0e6306336.png)

+Testing against an asynchronous source produce the result that for the most part depends on how fast the source iterable is.
+This makes it difficult to test objectively.
+On one hand, `iter-ops` has embedded optimization for wrapping an asynchronous iterable, so if we test that against a standard async iterable for `rxjs`, we get the result as above:

-* Testing against `rxjs` asynchronous pipeline, we get roughly the same performance
+* Testing against `rxjs` asynchronous pipeline, we get ~6.3x times better performance
-* Testing against `rxjs` with a single empty subscription - we get ~2x better performance
+* Testing against `rxjs` with a single empty subscription - we get ~14x better performance

+However, if we optimize the source iterable similar to how `iter-ops` does it, then figures become very comparative.

 ### Conclusions

-This library performs about 2x faster than `rxjs` synchronous pipeline.
-However, just as you add a single subscription in `rxjs` ( which is inevitable with `rxjs`), it drops performance further 2.5 times.
-So ultimately, this library can process syncronous iterables about 5 times faster than synchronous `rxjs`.
+This library performs about 2.5x faster than `rxjs` synchronous pipeline.
+However, just as you add a single subscription in `rxjs` ( which is inevitable with `rxjs`), then `iter-ops` performance is about 5x times.
+So ultimately, this library can process synchronous iterables about 5x times faster than synchronous `rxjs`.

-For asycnronous iterables, we get about the same performance against `rxjs` asyncronous pipeline, and ~2x times better real-world performance, when we use subscriptions.
+For the asynchronous test, even though we do have very impressive results versus `rxjs`, those for the most part depend on how fast the source iterable is.
+Library `iter-ops` does come with some good performance optimization for wrapping asynchronous iterables, which we achieve by using [toAsync].
+However, it is possible to optimize an iterable for `rxjs` separately.
+Therefore, it is nearly impossible to draw the line, in how to define an objective test for this.